kurohara/wptt/README.md

-# wptt, the WordPress Template Template.
+# wptt, the WordPress Theme Template.

-This is a phpjade template for WordPress template.
+This is a phpjade template for WordPress theme.
 Dummy port from the 'Twenty Fifteen' theme which bundled with WordPress.

 ## Getting Started